willjsporter/CV/README.md

 ## Will Porter

-Hi, I'm a software developer who puts an emphasis on code quality, collaboration and learning.
-I'm looking for a role where I have responsibility and where I will be pushed to learn as much as I can.
+I'm a software developer who puts an emphasis on code quality, learning and solving the right problems.
+I'm looking for a role where I can take control of my work and where I will be pushed to learn as much as I can.

 ## Employment History